GENERAL POLICIES AND PROCEDURES

 - Chest Protectors are not required but strongly recommended.

-- Mesh and textile riding gear is not be allowed.
+- Mesh and textile riding gear is not allowed.
+All suits must be leather.

-- Please inspect your motorcycle and gear carefully prior to bringing it to tech.
-We take the technical inspection of all equipment very seriously.
+- You should inspect your motorcycle and gear carefully prior to bringing it to tech.
+We take the technical inspection of all equipment seriously.
 If you are prepared you will move quickly through tech and be ready for your day.
 Refunds are not given for anyone who fails technical inspection.

 At 8:05 a.m. each morning there will be a mandatory riders meeting for all registered participants.
 The riders meeting usually lasts about twenty-five minutes and covers information that is important for the safety of all riders.
 Procedures, flags, rules, and track information will all be covered.
 Any riders not in attendance will not be allowed on the track and refunds will not be given.